scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 era's pressing problems are spatial or urban in form, requiring bespoke statistical methods and simulation techniques to produce accurate inferences.
-Thus, while data science teams in industries across the planet race to conquer 'geospatial data science' few practitioners have expertise in the appropriate data sources, modeling frameworks, or data management techniques necessary for wrangling and synthesizing urban data.
+Thus, while data science teams in industries across the planet race to conquer geospatial data science few practitioners have expertise in the appropriate data sources, modeling frameworks, or data management techniques necessary for wrangling and synthesizing urban data.